j0sh/http-trickle/README.md

 4. Streaming: Content can be sent by publishers and received by subscribers in real-time as it is generated - data is *trickled* out.

-5. HTTP: Trickle is tied to HTTP it uses GET / POST semantics, status codes, path based routing, metadata in headers, etc. However, other implementations are possible, such as a local, in-memory trickle client.
+5. HTTP: Trickle is tied to HTTP with GET / POST semantics, status codes, path based routing, metadata in headers, etc. However, other implementations are possible, such as a local, in-memory trickle client.

 ### Protocol Specification